Ancient drama remakes in post-war Greek cinema: Electra (1962)

 The film Elecrta by Michael Cacoyiannis

 The film’s music is an artistic composition by Mikis Theodorakis.
 It is especially interesting that the film’s songs are not accompanied by any musical instruments; instead, the music is polyphonic and chanted by a chorus of black-dressed women.
-The wedding song during Electra’s arrival in her new home reminds of folk mourning chants.
+The wedding song during Electra’s arrival in her new home reminds one of folk mourning chants.
 It can be broken down into two parts.
-The first two verses are sang solo by the head of the chorus and carry sad messages: “The sun looked upon the Earth from his golden chariot and decided to change his course when he realised the injustice” (1).
-The third verse is sang by the entire chorus and predicts Electa’s salvation through the resurrection symbolism: “But the day will come, this good day, this time of celebration; the mountains will grow green and the earth will satisfy its thirst”.
+The first two verses are sung solo by the head of the chorus and carry sad messages: “The sun looked upon the Earth from his golden chariot and decided to change his course when he realised the injustice” (1).
+The third verse is sung by the entire chorus and predicts Electa’s salvation through the resurrection symbolism: “But the day will come, this good day, this time of celebration; the mountains will grow green, and the earth will satisfy its thirst”.

 Summary and conclusions

-Out of a total of fourteen films directed by Michael Cacoyiannis, Electra is the only one that receives three international awards at the 1962 Cannes Festival and six domestic awards at the same year’s Thessaloniki Festival.
-Electra is a loose remake of the homonymous tragedy by Euripides, which is modified by Cacoyiannis in relation to its time and space, in order to become a timeless drama.
-Furthermore, Cacoyiannis diverts from the original play in relation to its long monologue successions, use of chorus and final resolution of its plot.
-One of the film’s main features, even though indirectly shown, is the promotion of Hellenicity with the use of timeless symbolisms, such as the actors’ costumes and the external scenery.
+The most popular Greek films during the 1960s were melodramas, prank comedies, and musicals.
+These are commercially produced by large film companies for a wide audience and are characterised by standardised plot motifs, popular film stars in characteristic roles and the projection of standardised social ideologies.
+During the same period, alternative directors emerged, such as Michael Cacoyiannis, who represent what is nowadays described as ‘qualitative artistic popularity’.
+Such directors produce films that deviate from the norm in terms of artistic music, artistic image representation, script originality, social critique, and the promotion of new ideologies.
+Cacoyiannis’ Electra is the only one who received three international awards at the 1962 Cannes Festival and six domestic awards at the same year’s Thessaloniki Festival.
+Electra is a loose remake of the eponymous tragedy by Euripides, which Cacoyiannis adapts to its time and place, making it a timeless drama.
+Furthermore, Cacoyiannis departs from the original play in its long monologue sequences, its use of the chorus, and its final plot resolution.
+One of the film’s main features, even though it is shown indirectly, is the promotion of Hellenicity through timeless symbolism, as seen in the actors’ costumes and the external scenery.
 The film promotes innovative means of artistic expression, such as the music by Mikis Theodorakis, the communication of the protagonists through glances and gestures, the scenes of prolonged silence, the use of intense body motions and facial contractions, and finally, the excellent camera manipulations by Walter Lassaly.
 In relation to the latter, the film is dominated by close-ups from various filming angles; there is frequent use of profile shots; camera focusing on symbolic motifs; participation of natural features in the frame; and participation of natural elements, such as light, shadows and sounds, during the film’s main events.
-Finally, Cacoyiannis projects some modern reflections in relation to the course of Freudian passion, the dynamic nature of the female character, the concept of totalitarianism and folk-revolution.
+Finally, Cacoyiannis offers modern reflections on the course of Freudian passion, the dynamic nature of the female character, and the concepts of totalitarianism and folk revolution.

 Bibliography